Kodsport/egoi23.se/competition/tech-info.md

 ## Contest Environment

 The contest will be run on a VirtualBox virtual machine running Debian 11 and the GNOME desktop environment (version 3.38.5).<br>
-An initial version of the contest image can be downloaded [here](https://lfs.schmidb.ch/egoi/CGTa46wwOMn9cp47Djp7gQ/egoi23-vm-20230423.ova).
+The contest image can be downloaded [here](https://lfs.schmidb.ch/egoi/CGTa46wwOMn9cp47Djp7gQ/egoi23-vm-20230423.ova).

-Preliminarily, the following software will be available (some versions may change to a later version):
+The following software is available in the contest environment:

 <div class="columns-outer">
 	<div class="columns-inner">